jshardy/8080-Emulator/README.md

 This is one of my first large projects.
 I learned a lot.
-I chose the 8080 emulator because I wanted to show the depth of my knowledge gained from school, from the basics C to bit banging to more OOP concepts.
+I chose the 8080 emulator because I wanted to show the depth of my knowledge gained from school, from the basic bit banging to higher level OOP concepts.

 How to run:
     1. Find dump 4 ROM files from an original 8080